 #1: Know What Kind of Copy You Want

 Do you want brand awareness copy, or direct-response copy?
 There’s a big difference between the two.
-To illustrate, here are examples of each, both from Hpnotiq.
+Here are examples of each, both from Hpnotiq.

-This first one is a brand awareness ad, or a “soft sell” that just let’s you know this company exists.
+This first one is a brand awareness ad, or a “soft sell” that simply lets you know this company exists.
 Notice there’s no call-to-action.
-They don’t tell the reader to do anything, really.
-These types of ads are everywhere in magazines.
+They don’t really tell the reader to do anything.
 It’s all about awareness.

 This second ad is a direct-response ad.
 It has a call-to-action to instantly win $100,000 and visit hpnotiq.com.